oznogon/gattaibushido-public/rules/03_basic_play.md

 #### Trigger Wave/Storm (Side, Coach)

 The **Trigger Wave/Storm** side action allows Coach to use the Waves and/or Storms of any of his involved Threats.
 To Trigger a Wave, Coach must discard a single Face card from his Stash.
-To Trigger a Storm, Coach must discard *four* Face cards.
+To Trigger a Storm, Coach must discard *three* Face cards.

 Triggering each individual Wave and/or Storm is considered a separate action, meaning Coach can trigger more than one in a turn, but cannot trigger the *same* Wave or Storm more than once in the same turn.
 If is it Coach's turn and he has a Stash full of face cards but no feasible strategy, it is entirely legal for him to blow them all triggering Waves and Storms before ultimately ending the conflict by Folding.